 For Sport NZ, a lot of the work we do is targeted at young people who fall into the camps of doing “too little” physical activity, as well as continuing to support people who fall into the camps of doing “just right” amount of physical activity.
 In the past two decades, however, we have also begun to recognise that some young people are doing “too much” physical activity.

 By and large, the setting where young people do too much physical activity is through sport.
 The reasons underpinning this trend are numerous and complex, which I won’t go into here but essentially these guidelines and advice on training and competition load as well as on early specialisation have been developed to protect the group of young people that fall or may fall into the “too much” camp.

-While not intended, this bias of focus, energy and effort is detrimental to young people who are late developers or born later in the year (or later in the chronological grouping a competition organised young people by).
-Additionally, there is an opportunity cost here, where a focus on supporting the so-called more ‘talented’ also means that resources, time and energy are not being put into meeting the needs and motivations of the young people who are doing “too little”.
+While not intended, this bias of focus, energy, and effort is detrimental to young people who are late developers or born later in the year (or later in the chronological grouping a competition organises young people into).
+Additionally, there is an opportunity cost here, where a focus on supporting the so-called more ‘talented’ also means that resources, time, and energy are not being put into meeting the needs and motivations of the young people who are doing “too little”.

 With regards to guidelines and understanding definitions, we draw from the Australasian College of Sport and Exercise Physicians (ACSEP) Position Statement on Sport Specialisation in Young Athletes.

 In short, there are two things to consider here: